 Beyond the interview

-It’s important to look to other sources to sure up candidate details outside of the interview process.
+Interviews aside, it’s important to look to other sources to sure up candidate details.

 Conduct a thorough reference check

-It’s also important with any reference check to ask challenging questions to find out the whole story.
-As in the interview, the subject matter expert—be that the HR person or the hiring manager—can drill down in the reference check to confirm the candidate did what they claim to have done.
-They can also check on the candidate’s salary and their reason for leaving.
+The subject matter expert can drill down to confirm the candidate did what they claim to have done.
+They can also check the candidate’s salary and reason for leaving.

 Treat social media with care

-Social media profiles are generally public, so there’s nothing to stop hiring managers from looking at them.
 Sometimes, a profile could be a starting point for checking against a candidate’s resume.
-The recruiter can then follow up on anything that doesn’t match up.
 “You can say ‘that’s interesting.
 Your resume says that, but your profile says this.
 What’s the discrepancy and why?’”
 Gorton says.

-It’s worth exercising caution around using social media for this purpose.
-Johnson warns our own unconscious biases and filters can make it easy to read too much into the information that’s available on social media now.
+But it’s worth exercising caution around using social media.
+Johnson warns our own unconscious biases and filters can make it easy to read too much into the information available on social media now.
 “I think it’s made things harder, rather than easier, in some cases,” she says.

 Take your time

-“Don’t skimp on the planning stages, and don’t wing it,” Johnson says.
-“Really plan the interview out, and think about, ‘why am I asking this question?’
-If you can’t tell me why you’re asking that question, what you’re actually measuring, then that question probably shouldn’t be in there.”
+“Don’t skimp on the planning stages, and don’t just wing it,” Johnson says.
+“Really plan the interview out, and think about, ‘why am I asking this question?”

 Then take time to weigh up all the information from the interview process and other sources, Johnson advises.
 “People can jump to conclusions really quickly based on the information that’s given to them,” she says.
 “I always say to slow down and collect the data, consider, and check before you conclude.”